peperoni60/drupal-docker/README.md

 > Necessary changes are annotated with TODOs in the environment file!

 * **PROJECT_NAME** is used to build the names of Images, Containers and Networks.
 You should supply a name that is unique within the your machine.
-It must consist of lower case letters and underscores.
+It must consist of **lower case letters** and **numbers**, no hyphens, dots or underscores!

 * **APACHE_NAME** is the name of the container to be created for Apache/PHP.